 The Anarchy and the Adulterine Castle

-After the Conquest of 1066, during the turbulent anarchy of king stephen and empress matilda in the 1130s, and fort was bult close by the manor to the north: the site of which is still visible to the north east of Soulton Hall -- its remains are strikingly visible to this day and the scale is expresed in the video below.
+After the Conquest of 1066, during the turbulent anarchy of King Stephen and empress Matilda in the 1130s, and fort was bult close by the manor to the north: the site of which is still visible to the north east of Soulton Hall -- its remains are strikingly visible to this day and the scale is expressed in the video below.

 It is thought that the remains of a deserted medieval village are located to the north of the hall along Soulton Road (the road may have moved south at some point after the 1100s).

 By the thirteenth century Robert Corbett and his family were living at Soulton, which a fortified manor house on the site of the Norman castle, but sometime around 1420, the manor house on the moated site was burnt down.
 When the manor house was rebuilt it was moved to its current site, at first a classic three bay manor house was constructed.
 Some medieval ridge and furrow survives where the 50 acre woodland now stands, with the mill race of that period also still obvious, underlining how dynamic the landscape has been here under human management thousand years and more.
 Again, the LIDAR below shows this:

 The Tudor Period